232nd Rifle Division: Battles in Belarus

 The attack began the same day and, in conjunction with the rest of the Army the 66th Corps crossed the Dniepr between Rechytsa and Loyew and struck the defenses of the forward elements of 2nd Army's XII Army Corps and began exploiting northwestward toward Babruysk deep in the German rear.
 The 232nd made an impressive advance of 80km to the west, capturing bridges over the Berezina and Ptsich Rivers; it was reported at 2000 hours on July 18 as fighting along the Borovaia, Korolev Station, and Sloboda line, 15-22km northwest of Parichi and 20-25km south of Babruysk.
 This set the stage for a deep cavalry raid by a group of three divisions led by Col. Gen. O. I. Gorodovikov, but this proved only partially successful.
 The 232nd was eventually contained by the 112th Infantry Division, which Army Group Center was forced to commit from reserve.
 Meanwhile the Army's 63rd Rifle Corps managed to liberate Rahachow and Zhlobin, although this success was reversed within a week.
 The series of counterattacks by 21st Army were such a serious threat to 2nd Panzer Group's right flank that the Army Group was also forced to intervene with two divisions of the reserve XXXXIII Army Corps.
 The absence of these infantry divisions would soon be felt in the fighting around Smolensk.

 Western Front's situation report at 0800 hours on July 21 stated in part that the 232nd was defending against the 131st and 134th Infantry Divisions, with the 797th Rifle Regiment protecting the Chernye Brody, Protasy, and Ugly sector, from 25km west of Parichi to 15km southwest of the same place.
 While Timoshenko's offensive had largely failed, those units like the 232nd who had scored successes were expected to hold out "like Red louses under the German's hide" until reinforced.
-Further to the division's strength return of July 23 it was reported that, in terms of heavier weapons, it had 18 76mm regimental guns, 25 76mm cannon, no howitzers and no 120mm mortars.
+Further to the division's strength return of July 23 it was reported that, in terms of heavier weapons, it had 18 76 mm regimental guns, 25 76 mm cannon, no howitzers and no 120 mm mortars.
 On the same date the new Central Front was formed and 66th Corps was assigned to it, becoming part of the reconstituted 3rd Army by August 1.